Featured on the BMO Vancouver Half Marathon course.

 One of the largest historic Chinatowns in North America, Vancouver’s Chinatown dates back to the mid-1800s.
 Developed in 1866, Chinatown is one of Vancouver’s five oldest neighbourhoods with its first residents immigrating to Vancouver to work on B.C.’s railroads and in the coalmines and sawmills.
 By 1890, there were over 1,000 members of the Chinatown community and in 1911, Vancouver’s Chinatown became the largest Chinese settlements in Canada.

 Today, this historic neighbourhood is a vibrant community representing proud Chinese culture and urban renewal.
-It is home to traditional restaurants, markets, and temples.
-In addition, the classical Dr. Sun Yat-Sen garden in Chinatown was rated the world’s top city garden and is frequented by locals and tourists.
-Chinatown also hosts annual Chinese New Year parades in January and February; the parades have over 3,000 performers and draw thousands of spectators to this cultural event.
+Home to traditional restaurants and family-owned markets, Chinatown is known for its diverse food scene which includes Asian bakeries, dim sum restaurants, and hip cocktail bars.
+Chinatown annually hosts annual Chinese New Year parades with over 3,000 performers in January/February, drawing thousands of spectators to this cultural event.

 BMO Vancouver Half Marathon runners travel through 1.5KM of Chinatown, taking in the rich heritage buildings, authentic markets, and passing through the famous Chinatown Millennium Gate, which was built for the city’s Golden Jubilee.
 Though short, Chinatown remains a captivating, distinct section of the 21.1KM journey.